fox-it/dissect-docs/docs/source/install.rst

     $ pip install dissect

 That's all, you're now ready to use Dissect.
-To get you started, grab a test forensic image `here <https://cfreds.nist.gov/>`_.
+If you want to try it out, grab a test forensic image `here <https://cfreds.nist.gov/>`_.

 Browser demo